AltafMShaikh/Dream-Killers-Fake-Product-Detection-using-Blockchain-application/README.md

 You should have metamask, and Ganache setup already

 Installing
 A step by step series of examples that tell you how to get a development env running.
-You should have metamask, and Ganache setup already (for testing).

 Cloning the repo

 $ git clone https://github.com/AltafMShaikh/Dream-Killers-Fake-Product-Detection-using-Blockchain-application.git